 At the beginning of each round, players have an amount of money to spend on buying equipment, such as rifles, grenades, knives, and protections.
 Winning a round results in more money available in the following one.

-While watching live streaming of the game, information about the match is available through an overlay which shows details such as weapons equipped, the health of the players, team score, and more.
-This information is shown both as text (e.g. available money, player name) and icons (e.g. equipped weapon, available grenades), and is theinformation Abios needs to extract for its API.
-However, competitive events organizers design a personalized overlay for each event, making it non-trivial to develop heuristics which can automatically extract relevant information using only the game frames.
+While watching live streaming of the game, information about the match is available through an overlay that shows details such as weapons equipped, the health of the players, team score, and more.
+This information is shown both as text (e.g. available money, player name) and icons (e.g. equipped weapon, available grenades), and is the information Abios needs to extract for its API.
+However, competitive events organizers design a personalized overlay for each event, making it non-trivial to develop heuristics that can automatically extract relevant information using only the game frames.
 An example of a frame with overlay is shown below.

 In this section, we describe the algorithms behind our approach for text detection and recognition, as well as the model used for detecting icons.
 In particular, we use a text detection and localization model, pre-trained on the SynthText dataset to detect text in the images, meaning that given an image, the model will return bounding boxes for those parts of the image containing text.
 The boxes are cropped and fed to STR, a model responsible for parsing the text in each of these input boxes.
 For the icons, a Mask R-CNN is trained on generated synthetic data.